isobar-playground/base/README.md

 make theme
 ```

 You will be prompted for a new topic name.
 By default this will be the PROJECT_NAME from the .env file.

+**Important: Once you have created a new theme from the starterkit, please apply the changes to the Docker configuration.**

 ## RabbitMQ Integration 🐰